featurist/httpism/readme.md

 ## Responses

-Responses are objects that contain
+Responses bodies are returned by all methods by default.
+To access other details about responses, pass `{ response: true }` in the request options to receive a response object that contains:

 * `statusCode` the status code as an integer, such as `200`, or `404`.
 * `statusText` the status text, such as `OK` or `Not Found`.